ldn-softdev/jtc/User Guide.md

 8
 bash $
 ```
-\- i.e. in the above example printed every 3rd element from source JSON starting from the 2nd one.
+\- in the above example printed every 3rd element from source JSON starting from the 2nd one.

 ## Processing multiple input JSONs